Last updated: 21st January 2020

 While Bitcoin is unregulated at present, it’s ability to be spent on goods and services like money, and be traded like a commodity makes it a curious thing.
 From personal experience with a small amount of bitcoin, it is very easy to make as well as lose your bitcoin in an instant, whether through a misunderstanding of how wallets work, sending bitcoin to the wrong address, losing it with a third party, or bad bad trading choices.
 So as is best practice around the advertising and promotion of financial products, Please read this this plain English risk warning.
-There is also a risk warning in plain English for bitcoin gamblers.

-Before you start, read the official consumer warning from the European Central Bank.
+Before you start, read the official consumer warning from the European Central Bank about Bitcoin (from 2013).

 Risk warning for normal bitcoin users/consumers